FabricLabs/maki/README.md

 Maki is a framework for hand-rolling web applications in a way that makes sense.

+- **REST API built-in.**  All URIs are semantic and indempotent, automatically.
+- **Client-Responsiveness.**  Don't rely on user-agents or referers, but instead respond to what the client supports.
+Make a request that only accepts JSON?
+Get JSON back.
+Accept HTML?
+Get HTML back.
+- **Javascript _optional_.**  If the client doesn't have Javascript enabled, applications built with Maki will continue to work using pure HTML.

 ## Instructions
 You'll need [node.js](http://nodejs.org) and [mongodb](http://mongodb.org) to run this application.
 Installing these is out-of-scope, and instructions are contained on the links to the left.